AmrHE/Weather-App-FarmTopia/README.md

 2. Clone the repo in a new folder using the following command `git clone https://github.com/AmrHE/Weather-App-FarmTopia.git`

-3.Navigate to the project directory from your new created folder `cd Weather-App-FarmTopia/server`
+3. Navigate to the project directory from your new created folder `cd Weather-App-FarmTopia/server`

 4. Install **packages** that run the project.